-Due to the technology that is present at the school, students in grades Pre-K through 5th will NOT be allowed to bring a mobile device or any other personal technology devices for use on campus.
-Students in Grades 6th through 8th ARE allowed to bring a mobile device on campus as long as the technology device is not seen.
+Due to the technology that is present at the school, students in grades Pre-K through 5th who bring a mobile device or any other personal technology devices on campus must turn them off and put them away during the entire school day.
 Devices should be put away once entering the school building.
-Students can access device after 4:30pm daily.
+Students can access device after leaving the school for the day.
 Students who decide to bring their device to school understand that they are responsible for their devices.
 The school cannot conduct a search for lost items.